Scthe/scthe.github.io/content/blog/2024-09-25-nanite-materials-notes/nanite-materials-notes.md

 <Figure>
   <BlogImage
-    src="./nanite-pipeline.png"
+    src="./nanite-pipeline-raster-passes.png"
-    alt="GPU-driven rendering passes: instance culling, meshlet culling, hardware and software rasterizers, material passes."
+    alt="GPU-driven rendering passes: instance culling, meshlet culling, hardware and software rasterizers (both have variants for each raster bin), material passes."
   />
   <Figcaption>

-  Based on this picture of the pipeline we will need to change both hardware and software rasterizers.
+  New pipeline with programmable raster passes.
+We will have to create many variants of software and hardware rasterizers.

   </Figcaption>
 </Figure>